First, it’s important to clarify:

 Recent literature indicates there is a 100% cure rate for those treated without a delay in diagnosis as was the case in the reported ALCL deaths.
 The key to successful treatment is proper identification of the symptoms, timely diagnosis and treatment.
 The condition usually presents as, spontaneous, unilateral swelling of the breast 3-14 years after augmentation.
 It may also present as a lump in the breast or axillary lymph nodes (armpit).
 Proper diagnosis may include ultrasound and/or MRI.
 If seroma fluid is present on imaging it should be sampled and sent for cytological laboratory analysis.
 Definitive treatment includes surgical removal of implant and surrounding capsule.

-If a patient currently has textured breast implants and has not experienced any sudden changes in the way her breasts looks or feels, the current consensus recommendation of the ASPS and FDA is that no treatment is needed, but rather to monitor for changes.
+If a patient currently has textured breast implants and has not experienced any sudden changes in the way her breasts looks or feels, the FDA is not recommending removal, but rather to monitor for changes.
 Should any changes occur they recommend quickly contacting a board certified plastic surgeon for evaluation.